 It’s essential to find a real lawyer and the right lawyer.
 The legacy approach to doing this is asking friends, which does lead to limited choice.
 However, given the wide variation in the cost of different lawyers for the same funding round, a limited choice can be costly.
 It is because many founders will only have connections with expensive lawyers, or even none at all.

 There is one modern alternative to this approach.
 Kula matches you and the specific circumstances of your funding round with a set of lawyers who experienced entrepreneurs have recommended for similar rounds.
 It will allow you to be sure of the quality, compare options and benefit from real competition in the market.

 A Modern Alternative

 In 2021, the market leader for fundraising is SeedLegals.
 They are a technology company dealing with legals for fundraising in the UK.
 SeedLegals provides massively reduced costs (from £1990 for a Seed round!) and quick delivery.

 We have spoken to many clients of SeedLegals and heard good things in every case (especially from founders).
 Furthermore, SeedLegals does have insurance.
-To quote their website “PI cover [which] is provided by AIG International Group UK and extends to any claim made against [the company], giving protection of up to £2 million.”
+To quote their website, “PI cover [which] is provided by AIG International Group UK and extends to any claim made against [the company], giving protection of up to £2 million.”
 However, it’s not entirely clear what liability this insurance is for.
-Given SeedLegals is not a law firm, and not regulated by the SRA, the professional standards which allow for claims against lawyers do not apply.
-This raises the question, what can you make a claim for?
+Given SeedLegals is not a law firm and not regulated by the SRA, the professional standards which allow for claims against lawyers do not apply.
+So it raises the question, what can you claim?